-I have been dreaming of my visit to The Porches Inn since I went there with my dog.
+I have been dreaming of my visit to The Porches Inn ever since I took a trip there with my dog.
 It is the type of place that makes you want to go back time and time again.
-The whole time I was there, I was thinking of how much my kids would love it because it is my favorite hotel in North Adams MA.
+The Porches is easily my favorite hotel in North Adams MA.

 On this trip to the Berkshires, we loaded up the three kids and the dog and headed west.
 We followed the winding mountain road down to North Adams and checked into The Porches.